-Service classification TNSP obligations Assets involved prescribed transmission services Subject to access under Chapter 5 and economic regulation under Chapter 6A transmission network and network connection assets negotiated transmission services Subject to access under Chapter 5 transmission network large DCA services Subject to access under the access policy established under large dedicated connection assets
+Service classification TNSP obligations Assets involved prescribed transmission services Subject to access under Chapter 5 and economic regulation under Chapter 6 transmission network and network connection assets negotiated transmission services Subject to access under Chapter 5 and economic regulation under Chapter 6 transmission network large DCA Subject to access under the access large dedicated

-Service TNSP obligations classification Assets involved clause 5.2A.8 non-regulated transmission services Not subject to access under Chapter 5 or economic regulation under Chapter 6A transmission system
+Service classification TNSP obligations Assets involved services policy established under clause 5.2A.8 connection assets non-regulated transmission services Not subject to access under Chapter 5 or economic regulation under Chapter 6 transmission system

-- (b) A Connection Applicant may apply to a Transmission Network Service Provider for provision of a prescribed transmission service or a negotiated transmission service in accordance with rule 5.3 and the relevant Transmission Network Service Provider must comply with this Chapter 5 in negotiating a connection agreement for the requested service. - (c) If the prescribed transmission service or negotiated transmission service sought under paragraph (b) does not require the Connection Applicant to establish or modify a connection or alter a generating plant in the circumstances set out in clause 5.3.9, the processes in rules 5.3, 5.4 and 5.5 will apply with such modifications as is appropriate to the nature of the service requested. - (d) A Transmission Network Service Provider must provide prescribed transmission services or negotiated transmission services on terms and conditions of access that are consistent with the requirements of Chapters 4, 5 and 6A of the Rules (as applicable). - (e) A Transmission Network Service Provider or a person who is provided prescribed transmission services or negotiated transmission services must not engage in conduct for the purpose of preventing or hindering access to those services.
+- (b) A Connection Applicant may apply to a Transmission Network Service Provider for provision of a prescribed transmission service or a negotiated transmission service in accordance with rule 5.3 and the relevant Transmission Network Service Provider must comply with this Chapter 5 in negotiating a connection agreement for the requested service. - (c) If the prescribed transmission service or negotiated transmission service sought under paragraph (b) does not require the Connection Applicant to establish or modify a connection or alter a generating plant in the circumstances set out in clause 5.3.9, the processes in rules 5.3 and 5.4 will apply with such modifications as is appropriate to the nature of the service requested, together with (if required) the provisions of Chapter 6 in relation to any dispute as to terms and conditions of access (as if the prescribed transmission service or the negotiated transmission service were a negotiated distribution service). - (d) A Transmission Network Service Provider must provide prescribed transmission services or negotiated transmission services on terms and conditions of access that are consistent with the requirements of Chapters 4, 5 and 6A of the Rules (as applicable). - (e) A Transmission Network Service Provider or a person who is provided prescribed transmission services or negotiated transmission services must not engage in conduct for the purpose of preventing or hindering access to those services.

-- (f) The Connection Applicant may terminate negotiations with the Transmission Network Service Provider at any time during the connection process provided under rules 5.3 and 5.3A with at least three business days' prior written notice. - (g) A Transmission Network Service Provider may terminate negotiations with the Connection Applicant with at least three business days' prior written notice if: - (1) the Connection Applicant becomes insolvent or an equivalent event occurs:
+- (f) The Connection Applicant may terminate negotiations with the Transmission Network Service Provider at any time during the connection process provided under rules 5.3 and 5.3A with at least three business days' prior written notice. - (g) A Transmission Network Service Provider may terminate negotiations with the Connection Applicant with at least three business days' prior written notice if: - (1) the Connection Applicant becomes insolvent or an equivalent event occurs;